supersonic181/Replacinator/README.md

   Step 4: Keep any/blank pdf of your name (in my case it's G_58_ShubhamShaw.pdf), you can keep any name but replace the name in script.

+  Step 5: Open Python IDE or CMD and run "pip install PyPDF2" to install the necessary packages to run the script.

-  Step 5: Open Replacinator.py and Run it.
+  Step 6: Open Replacinator.py and Run it.

 **Q) Did "I" wrote the script from Scartch?**